Municipal Association of Victoria

-The Municipal Association of Victoria (MAV) is the legislated peak body for representing the local governments in Victoria.
+The Municipal Association of Victoria (MAV) is the legislated peak body for representing local governments in Victoria.

 Aims

 The overall purpose of the MAV is to represent the interests of the 79 local governments in Victoria.
 Its stated roles are to support councils and councillors, provide a platform for advocacy, and promote the role of local government.
 The organisation also provides services to its member councils.
 These services include joint procurement, insurance, and policy advice.

 History

 The Association was created in 1879 to represent the interests of local governments in Victoria.
 The Municipal Association Act 1907 of the Parliament of Victoria formally recognised the organisation as a peak body, primarily for the purpose of creating the Municipal Officers Fidelity Guarantee Fund.

 1994 council amalgamations

 During the amalgamation of local councils in Victoria in the early 1990s, the MAV campaigned against the compulsory competitive tendering introduced for the 78 new councils created after the process, arguing that it had significant impacts on both council employees and residents.

 Following the amalgamations and return of democratic government in 1996/97, the MAV ran a number of programs to monitor and support councils restructuring in the new process.
 This included the Step Asset Management Program, which eventually assessed a large number of primarily rural councils as being financially unsustainable.